Skip to main content

 Numerical

-Here, you must enter a whole number (without a period or comma), e.g., a phone number
+This field requires a whole number (no periods or commas), e.g., a phone number

 Date